 - Pets are tattooed at the conclusion of their surgery with a green line that runs parallel to a spay scar and on the inside of the left leg for males.
 This is the universal symbol a pet has been altered in New York State.

-There is an additional 20.00 charge if the animal is pregnant or in heat and a 30.00 charge if the dog weighs more than 100lbs.
+There is an additional $20.00 charge if the animal is pregnant or in heat, This fee can range in price if your dog is heavily pregnant and need more surgical time.
+There is also a $30.00 charge if the dog weighs more than 100lbs.

 You may submit the form below by email, mail, or in person.
 You will need to follow up to submit payment and schedule your appointment.
 Appointments are NOT scheduled until our office has both the payment and the completed request form.
 You will receive a call the day prior to your appointment.
 Your appointment is not confirmed until you have spoken with our office.